-The most common side effect of Lexapro is an improvement in mood, and in symptoms of depression and anxiety.
+The most common side effect of Lexapro is an improvement in mood.
 Other common side effects include:

-The potential for abuse and addiction from taking Lexapro have not been studied extensively.
-However, doctors generally agree that it is not an addictive drug.
+The potential for abuse and addiction from taking Lexapro has not been studied extensively.
+However, it is not considered to be an addictive drug.

 The safest method of discontinuing the use of Lexapro is under the direct care of a medical professional.
 The mental health conditions treated by the drug are serious and require continued treatment.